AptumTek/aptumtek.github.io/_pages/products/less-paper/privacy/en.md

 For more information on how Firebase Crashlytics handles data, please refer to Firebase's Privacy Policy: [Firebase Privacy Policy](https://firebase.google.com/support/privacy/)

-**Firebase Analytics**

-We use Firebase Analytics, also provided by Firebase, to collect anonymized and aggregated usage data.
-This helps us understand how users interact with our app and enables us to make informed decisions for app improvements.
-Firebase Analytics does not collect personally identifiable information.

-For more information on how Firebase Analytics handles data, please refer to Firebase's Privacy Policy: [Firebase Privacy Policy](https://firebase.google.com/support/privacy/)

 **Changes to This Privacy Policy**

 We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.